vlmaier/pbn-to-xlsx-converter/README.md

 # PBN -> XLSX Converter

-Convert the `DoubleDummyTricks` values from the `.pbn` file to an excel sheet.
+Convert the `DoubleDummyTricks` values from a `.pbn` file to an excel sheet.

 ## Usage